buildstr/amplify-bootstrap/README.md

 ### Usage

-At this point you will be able to go to the amplify console to see your application, find the deployment, and manage users and other settings.
+At this point you will be able to go to the amplify console to see your application, find the deployment, and manage users and other settings. you can go to the deployment section in amplify to see the status of the deployment and the url of the application. when you push a commit to a branch defined in your configuration file, it will trigger a new deployment.

+#### Local Development

+there are two ways to do local development depending on what your trying to do.

+1. If you are working on the application side, you will need an existing backend infrastructure to work with. for this you can:

+    1. go to the amplify console and navigate to the branch you want to work from
+    2. in the deployments section click to download the build artifacts
+    3. in the downloaded zip file look for an `amplify_outputs.json` file
+    4. put this file in the root of your application directory
+    5. now you can just run `npm run dev` in the application directory to start the next.js development server.
+This will allow you to see changes in real time as you make them.

+2. If you are working on the backend infrastructure you can follow the [ampx sandbox]('https://docs.amplify.aws/react/reference/cli-commands/') documentation on how to work with the amplify cli to create and manage your development infrastructure.